-Lightroom’s default processing for camera RAW files is a reasonable start but quite often you find yourself making the same adjustments time and time again for specific cameras.
+The default processing for camera RAW files in Lightroom is a reasonable start but quite often you find yourself making the same adjustments time and time again for specific cameras.

 I get that particularly with my Fujifilm X30.
 It’s a few years old now and has a pretty small sensor that’s prone to noise, but it’s perfect for travel and I like the way it renders scenes.